mshatley/epscor/README.md

 read data that need to be installed and saved.

 # Wiki
+We have created a wiki to help support researchers accessing the system.

+Within the wiki you will find the following pages:

+Getting Started (First Steps) - This will help you get all configurations set and ready to access the data.

+Methods:

+addDate - to help format requested dates into the proper format addDataType - to get specific type of data out of a list Get_full_query_by_month - used to specify data grabs by month addBox- specify a bounding box to return data only falling inside the box addDateRange - specify a date range and return data inside that date range changeFormat - specify data format for the data returned buildURL- creates the fully parameterized url for call to geoserver Seperate_by_location- returns data by location (and time) Features/Information in Documentation:

+Instantiate wicced.py
+Define URL for data access
+List features or data available
+Specify data type of interest
+Specify a date or date range
+Define a bounding box
+Export to CSV or JSON file types
+Project Contributors This code was developed for researchers working with Project WiCCED Data Core.

+For questions, please contact tina.callahan@udel.edu

 The Wiki has the different tools that can be used when accessing the data and what kind of data is accessed.
 The Wiki has instructions as to how to get started.
 How to use the Python code to get a selected date, or coordinates or data type.
 It also goes in depth with each feature